We've got lots of information about Universal Credit including useful links, FAQs, how to prepare and a personal planner below...

 When is Universal Credit coming to our area?

-Universal Credit is being rolled out for new job-seeking claimants during 2015 and 2016 and it is already in Southampton and Wiltshire.
-It will continue across the rest of Radian's regions, as follows:
+Universal Credit is being rolled out for new job-seeking claimants during 2015 and 2016 and it is rolling out as follows:

 - 4 May 2015: Eastleigh